RCMgames/RCMDS-new/readme.md

 example telemetry line:

     ping: ,var:ping;ip: ,var:ip;port: ,var:port;Battery:; ,var:volt, volts;;0: ,var:0;1: ,var:1;2: ,var:2;3: ,var:3;4: ,var:4
+---
+### Known Bugs:
+-	If you unplug a gamepad while the program is running a lot of things break and you need to resatart the driver station before you can use a gampad again
+	- This will not be fixed because it is a problem with the library we use to handle gamepads.
+- If there any other bugs please let us know!
 ###### window size and layout can be changed in the setup.txt file, ask weston or joshua if you want to edit that